Are you wondering if you need a bread machine? Read these 5 Reasons Why I’m in Love With My Bread Maker Machine and why you might need one, too.

 1. The times I tried to make bread in a bread machine, it turned out like a brick.
 Who needs it?

-In a nutshell, using the automatic cycle on a bread machine from start to finish is fraught with pitfalls.
-You may get lucky and it works.
-Nevertheless, it often doesn’t.
+Using the automatic cycle on a bread machine from start to finish is fraught with pitfalls.
+Although you might get lucky and it works, often it doesn’t.
 I don’t care for the odds so I choose to take more control.